oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

        --wdtArchive ./models/archive.zip
      ```

-     If you don't see the `imagetool` directory under `/tmp/mii-sample/model-images` or WDT installer is not in the ImageTool cache, then you have skipped step 9 in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).
+     If you don't see the `imagetool` directory under `/tmp/mii-sample/model-images` or the WDT installer is not in the ImageTool cache, then you have skipped step 9 in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).

-     In a later step, we will specify a domain resource `domain.spec.configuration.model.wdtInstallHome` attribute that references the WDT installation directory which defaults to `/auxiliary/weblogic-deploy`
+     In a later step, we will specify corresponding domain resource attributes:
+     - `domain.spec.configuration.model.wdtInstallHome`
+       so that it references the WDT installation directory,
+       which the `imagetool.sh createAuxImage` command
+       defaults to `/auxiliary/weblogic-deploy`
-     (where `/auxiliary` is the default `{wdtHome}`).
-The domain resource attribute `domain.spec.configuration.model.modelHome` references `--wdtModelHome` which defaults to `/auxiliary/models`.
+       (where `/auxiliary` is the default `--wdtHome` value for the `imagetool.sh createAuxImage` command).
+     - `domain.spec.configuration.model.modelHome`
+       so that it matches the `imagetool.sh createAuxImage` command's `--wdtModelHome` value,
+       which defaults to `/auxiliary/models`.

    - Option 2 - Alternatively, you can create the auxiliary image manually by following these steps.